Wonder-How/SSAFNet/README.md

 # README

 The code is the official implement of SSAFNet, which was designed for EEG depression recognition.
 We proposed SSANet to extract the time-space domain feature of the EEG data and employed diffential entropy to extract the frequency domain feature.
-Finally we designed a fusion model to combine two domains' feature.
+Finally we designed a fusion model to combine the feature of two domains.
 Read the code for details.

 ## Paper Status
 This repository contains code developed to support a scholarly paper currently under review.
 Details and specific results of the paper will be disclosed once the review process is complete.